 New York (AFP) – Shohei Ohtani said he was “honored” to have sealed his first World Series title after the Los Angeles Dodgers’ victory over the New York Yankees in the Fall Classic on Wednesday.
 The 30-year-old Japanese superstar signed for the Dodgers in December last year after six fruitless seasons with the Los Angeles Angels, determined to get a taste of postseason glory.
-Ohtani’s quest for a championship paid off spectacularly on Wednesday as the Dodgers produced a stunning rally to defeat the Yankees 7-6 and clinch a 4-1 series victory.

-Although Ohtani had a relatively quiet World Series — failing to get a home run and suffering a shoulder injury in game two — it did little to take the shine off his maiden championship.
-“I’m honored to be able to be part of a season where we played the longest, and to be able to get to know this team,” said Ohtani following a beer-and-champagne-soaked celebration in the Dodgers’ locker room.
+“I’m honored to be able to be part of a season where we played the longest, and to be able to get to know this team,” said Ohtani following a beer and champagne-soaked celebration in the Dodgers locker room.
 “My first year and experience winning a World Series has been a tremendous honor.”

 Ohtani said the resilience and support of his teammates had helped him get through the season.
 “We were able to get through the regular season, I think, because of the strength of this team, this organization,” Ohtani said.
 “And the success of the postseason is very similar to how we were able to pull it off during the regular season.
 Again, the strength of the organization.
 Extremely honored to be a part of this.”

-Ohtani stated that while Dodgers stars Mookie Betts and Freddie Freeman had been the driving force of the team, the success of the campaign had been due to the depth of the entire roster.
+Ohtani also noted that while Dodgers stars Mookie Betts and Freddie Freeman had been the driving force of the team, the success of the campaign had been due to the depth of the entire roster.
 “I really felt like the professionalism of the two players (Betts and Freeman) really stands out, and aside from the two players, I do feel like we had a really good lineup with a lot of good hitters, 1 through 9,” he said.
 “It really allowed me to elevate my game as well, not just technically, but also my professionalism.”

 Dodgers manager Dave Roberts, meanwhile, paid tribute to Ohtani’s championship-winning debut season with the club.
 “Six years in the States, arguably the best player in the Big Leagues,” Roberts said.
 “He committed to us, and he wanted to play for a championship.
 For it to kind of come to fruition in his first year is pretty remarkable.
 What Shohei’s done to our ball club, the Dodger fan base domestically, globally, I just don’t think you can quantify.
 And he’s just such a good guy.
 He was playing with one arm in the postseason.
-So most guys would probably tap out, but he was not going to be denied at playing and posting and being in the lineup.”
+So most guys would probably tap out, but he was going to not be denied at playing and posting and being in the lineup.”

 © 2024 AFP